jeb-barker/Wobbily-Wizard/README.md

 <br clear="left"/>

 ### Friends
 The friends screen showcases friends that you can add.
 After submitting the UUID of your friend in the textfield at the bottom of the screen, it adds a rectangle that displays their nickname and UUID.
-There is a button next to their name that will send them a potion that they can use in battle once a day.
 <br><img align="left" src="/screenshots/Home.png" width="200">
+ There will be a button next to their name that will send them a potion that they can use in battle once a day.
+This will adjust the corresponding variables in firebase and allow them to use a friend potion.

 <br clear="left"/>